 Ephrata is a somewhat small borough located in the state of Pennsylvania.
 With a population of 13,861 people and seven constituent neighborhoods, Ephrata is the 76th largest community in Pennsylvania.

 Unlike some boroughs, Ephrata isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ephrata are a mix of both white- and blue-collar jobs.
-Overall, Ephrata is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ephrata who work in office and administrative support (13.29%), food service (8.54%), and healthcare (7.19%).
+Overall, Ephrata is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ephrata who work in office and administrative support (15.88%), food service (8.72%), and management occupations (7.57%).

-The per capita income in Ephrata in 2010 was $25,638, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $102,552 for a family of four.
+The per capita income in Ephrata in 2010 was $25,356, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,424 for a family of four.
 However, Ephrata contains both very wealthy and poor people as well.

 The people who call Ephrata home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ephrata residents report their race to be White, followed by Asian.
-Important ancestries of people in Ephrata include Irish, English, Italian, and Slovak.
+The greatest number of Ephrata residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ephrata include Irish, English, Italian, and Swiss.

 The most common language spoken in Ephrata is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and West Germanic languages.